Palette-Labs-Inc/protocol/docs/prds/VAMPIRE.md

 ## Problem Statement
 How can the network employ a design to ensure resilience against vampire attacks?
 A vampire-attack resistant architecture would imply strong properties.

 How can the network employ a design that is resistant to multi-homing tendencies in traditional platforms?
-For example, drivers and merchants are prone to simaltaneously using many competitive services simaltaneously.
+For example, drivers and merchants are prone to simaltaneously using many competitive services.
 In food delivery many restaurants tend to use more than 3 delivery services (DoorDash, UberEats, GrubHub).
-A multi-homing resistant architecture that continuously encourages new entrants to adopt our common framework (instead of creating a new network) would imply strong / desireable properties.
+A multi-homing resistant architecture that continuously encourages new entrants to adopt the standard framework (instead of creating a new network) would imply strong / desireable properties.

 ___